 - Distraction and declining productivity at work

 - Withdrawal from athletic, extracurricular, and social activities

 - Unhealthy or abnormal attitudes about sex, including promiscuity and difficulty forming or maintaining sexual relationships with partners

 Recovery can be a difficult, lifelong process.
 Victims may seek counseling, therapy, and support from family, friends, religious and cultural institutions, and more.
 These and other resources help victims cope with what happened, manage their stress and emotions, and improve their outlook, but there must also be justice.

 What Damages May A Victim Seek in Chicago?

 Holding the assailant civilly liable can be a difficult process, because it may force the victim to relive the nightmare all over again.
 This is one reason so many victims refuse to testify or drop their allegations altogether.
 Apart from the emotional toll of sexual assault, victims can experience significant financial costs both with their treatment and recovery.
 In 2017, the Centers for Disease Control published a report indicating that the lifetime economic burden on rape victims averages over $122,000.
 For many victims, especially those who are repeatedly abused, the cost can be much higher.

-For those reasons, the civil court system allows victims to hold their attackers financially responsible for their actions.
+For those reasons, the civil court system allows sexual assault and rape victims to hold their attackers financially responsible for their actions.
+In this case, Hale & Monico is ready to fight and defend a Chicago sexual assault victim and help them win their civil litigation.
 Depending on the circumstances in your case, you may be able to recover the following types of damages:

 Medical expenses.
 These generally include hospitalization and initial care after an attack.
 They may also include treatment for sexually transmitted diseases.